-ADVANE NO TICE REQUIREMENTS FAQ 3 Introdu uction & Background 3 Bac kground in Canada 3 1.
-What is an ANR and what is its purpose?
+ADVANCE NOTICE REQUIREMENTS FAQ .
+3 Intro duction & Background .
+3 Ва ackground in Canada .3 1.
+What is an ANR and what is its purpose? .
 3 2.
-Why are Advance Notice Requirements adopted as by-laws or policies?
+Why are Advance Notice Requirements adopted as by-laws or policies? .
 4 3.
-What is contained within an ANR?
+What is contained within an ANR? .
 4 4.
-What if only a summary of the ANR is included within the proxy circular?
-5 Notifica ation Period 5 5.
-What is deemed to be an acceptable notification timeframe by ISS?
+What if only a summary of the ANR is included within the proxy circular? .
+5 Notif ication Period .
+5 5.
+What is deemed to be an acceptable notification timeframe by ISS? .
 5 6.
-What about maximum notice periods?
-6 7.
-What about companies that have adopted Notice & Access?
-6 8. sche Why does ISS oppose any provision that restricts the notification period to that established for the originally eduled meeting in the event that a meeting is adjourned or postponed?
-Conten nt of Notice 7 9.
-What disclosure requirements does ISS support?
-7 Does ISS support disclosure requirements which provide the board with blanket authority to request losure?
-7 11.
-Should all requested disclosure be publicly disclosed?
-7 Other I Provisions 8 12.
-Why does ISS require a provision which allows the board to waive all sections of an ANR?
-8 Why does ISS oppose ANRs which require nominees to provide written compliance with the company's cies and guidelines for directors?
-8 14.
-Why is there such a difference between ISS' Canadian and U.S. policy approach on ANRs?
-8 15.
-How will ISS approach new developments in ANRs?
-8
+What about maximum notice periods? .
+5 7.
+What about companies that have adopted Notice & Access? .
+5 8. sc Why does ISS oppose any provision that restricts the notification period to that established for the originally cheduled meeting in the event that a meeting is adjourned or postponed?
+Cont ent of Notice 9.
+What disclosure requirements does ISS support? .
+6 Does ISS support disclosure requirements which provide the board with blanket authority to request isclosure? .
+6 13 Should all requested disclosure be publicly disclosed? .
+6 Othe r Provisions .
+7 12 2.
+Why does ISS require a provision which allows the board to waive all sections of an ANR? .
+7 3.
+Why does ISS oppose ANRs which require nominees to provide written compliance with the company's olicies and guidelines for directors? .
+7 no 4.
+Why does ISS oppose ANRs which require that any nominating shareholder provide representation that the ominating shareholder be present at the meeting at which his or her nominee is standing for election for the omination to be accepted, notwithstanding the number of votes obtained by such nominee? .7 15 5.
+Why is there such a difference between ISS' Canadian and U.S. policy approach on ANRs? .
+7 16 5.
+How will ISS approach new developments in ANRs? .8

-ADVANE NOTICE REQUIREMENTS FAQ
+ADVANCE NOTICE REQUIREMENTS FAQ